MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-teams-overview.md

 Once in the conversation, you and coworkers can view more details about the record, edit data, and take action - without leaving Teams.

-For more information, see [Working with Business Central Data in Microsoft Teams](across-working-with-teams.md).
+For more information, see [Share Records in Microsoft Teams](across-working-with-teams.md).

 ## <a name="get-started"></a>Get Started